igronus/notify/README.md

 ### Tech stack

 Implemented with mongodb8 and node22.
-Notification dispatching is done via WebSockets, strategy is At-Least-Once.
+Notification dispatching is done via WebSockets, strategy is At-Most-Once.

 ### Running